OpenSPP/documentation/_sources/howto/developer_guides/beneficiary_keycloak.md.txt

-# Beneficiary authentication using Keycloak
+# Beneficiary portal authentication using Keycloak

-In this article, the steps will be given to adding a single sign-on to a beneficiary portal which improves user experience.
+In this article, the steps will be given on how to add a single sign-on to a beneficiary portal which improves user experience.
 This guide helps us to create a front-end application where a beneficiary registered to OpenSPP can log in using Keycloak.

 ## Prerequisites